rndastech/Internship-Recommendor/README.md

 # ML-Pupils
 Title: Internship Opportunity Recommendor and Skill Planner

+Note: app.py is used to start Flask server for project deployment

 Description:
 The Internship Opportunity Recommendor and Skill Planner is a comprehensive web-based platform designed to assist students in identifying the most suitable internship opportunities based on their skills and preferences while also guiding them through skill acquisition with a personalized learning plan.
 Leveraging machine learning (ML) algorithms, the system analyzes various factors including student interests, industry trends, and internship requirements to provide tailored recommendations.